 Professional ACM-W Bylaws

-Article II Purpose
+Article II: Purpose

-a) An increased knowledge of and greater interest in the science, design, development, construction, languages, management and applications of modern computing.
+a.
+An increased knowledge of and greater interest in the science, design, development, construction, languages, management and applications of modern computing

-b) Greater interest in computing and its applications.
+b.
+Greater interest in computing and its applications

-c) A means of communication between persons having an interest in computing.
+c.
+A means of communication between persons having an interest in computing

 3. The Chapter is chartered by the ACM.

-Article III Membership
+Article III: Membership

-1. Membership in the Chapter shall be open to all ACM members and nonmembers, upon request and payment of any local dues.
+1. Membership in the Chapter shall be open to all ACM members and non-members.

-2. Voting membership in the Chapter shall be granted to all active chapter members.
+2. Voting membership in the Chapter shall be granted to all active Chapter members.

-4. Membership shall not be restricted according to race, creed, age, gender, disability, nationality, sexual orientation, economic status, veteran status, or parenthood.
+3. Membership shall not be restricted according to race, creed, age, gender, disability, nationality, sexual orientation, economic status, veteran status, or parenthood.

-Article IV Officers
+Article IV: Officers

-Article V Duties of Officers
+Article V: Duties of Officers

 1. The Chair is the principal officer and is responsible for leading the Chapter and managing its activities in accordance with the policies and procedures of the ACM and these bylaws.
-The Chair shall preside at all meetings of the chapter and of its Executive Council.
-The Executive Council shall consist of the Chapter officers, and chairs of the Chapter's standing committees.

 2. The Vice Chair shall preside at meetings in the absence of the Chair, assist the Chair in the management of the Chapter, and perform other duties that may be assigned by the Chair.

 b.
-Preparation of the chapter's annual report and officer contact information and submission of these to ACM Headquarters via the online Chapter Administrative Interface;
+Preparation of the Chapter's annual report and officer contact information and submission of these to ACM Headquarters via the online Chapter Administrative Interface

 d.
 Perform other duties as assigned by the Chair

-Article VII Meetings
+Article VI: Meetings

 1. The Chapter shall hold meetings only in places that are open and accessible to all members of the Association.

-Article VIII Disbursements and Dues
+Article VII: Disbursements and Dues

-2. Dues shall be fixed annually by the Executive Council.
+2. Dues shall be fixed annually.

-Article IX Amendment and Voting Procedures
+Article VIII: Amendment and Voting Procedures

 2. No official business of the Chapter shall be conducted unless a quorum is present.
-A quorum of the Chapter shall be defined as a majority of the voting membership of the chapter.
+A quorum of the Chapter shall be defined as a majority of the voting membership of the Chapter.

-4. Officers will be elected by a plurality of votes cast.
+3. Officers will be elected by a plurality of votes cast.

-Article X Code of Conduct
+Article IX: Code of Conduct

-2. Anyone witnessing or subject to unacceptable behavior should notify a chapter officer or ACM Headquarters.
+2. Anyone witnessing or subject to unacceptable behavior should notify a Chapter officer or ACM Headquarters.

-3. Individuals violating these standards may be sanctioned or excluded from further participation at the discretion of the chapter officers or responsible committee members.
+3. Individuals violating these standards may be sanctioned or excluded from further participation at the discretion of the Chapter officers or responsible committee members.

-Article XI Dissolution of the Chapter
+Article X: Dissolution of the Chapter